 The Office of Risk Management has developed a program in conjunction with our insurance carrier to assist in loss prevention.
 The Employee Vehicle Loss Control Program is an outline of best practices for ensuring safe and effective operation of our fleet.
 Drivers should be familiar with the guidelines and follow the program as part of our commitment to supporting safe driving practices.

 Employees: Drivers of University-owned vehicles must undergo a Motor Vehicle Record (MVR) inquiry prior to operating a University-owned vehicle when driving is an essential function of your job.
 The determination of whether driving is an essential job function is made by your Department Director and Human Resource Services.
 You must complete a Vehicle Use Acknowledgment Form and follow the instructions provided.
-Your record will be reviewed against Section VI.A.1. of the Employee Vehicle Loss Control Program.
+Your record will be reviewed against Section 5 of the Employee Vehicle Loss Control Program.
 As stated in the form, you are required to report any moving violations whether personal or business related to your supervisor as this may affect your eligibility to drive.

 Students: Students must complete the Student Vehicle Use Authorization and Acknowledgment Form and follow the instructions.
-Your vehicle record will be checked for any violations against Section VI.A.1. of the Student Vehicle Loss Prevention Program.
+Your vehicle record will be checked for any violations against Section 2 of the Student Vehicle Loss Prevention Program.
 Please note that any violation found on your motor vehicle record makes you ineligible to drive on University business.
 If you know of moving violations on your record you must advise your program coordinator before we run an inquiry.
 You are not required to provide any details related to violations that may be on your record, but even a minor violation disqualifies you from operating a University-owned vehicle.

 Automobile claims reporting information, as well as what to do in the event of an accident, can be found on the Claims Reporting web page.